 If you want to bid more than the minimum for a better chance of getting an AirAsia premium flatbed upgrade, the bid intervals went up by AUD$50.
 Unfortunately, you can’t pick whatever price you like.

 To make a bid, you need to enter your credit card details but you aren’t charged unless you are successful.
 You should find this out about 24 hours before takeoff.

 After making a bid and before being told that you are successful, you can cancel an AirAsia upgrade flatbed bid.

 Failing all of this, I have also seen signs at the airport check in counters advertising the cost to upgrade at check in.
 It is similar to the minimum bid amount.
 So, you can always ask at check in if it’s possible.

-It was not competitive when we bid.
-Our flight was full in economy and we “won” based on the minimum bid and there were still seats left in premium flatbed.
+It was not competitive when we bid and we paid the minimum AirAsia Premium Up price.
+Our flight was full in economy and there were still seats left in premium flatbed.

 If you are successful and you have ordered more than one meal previously, you will need to log in and re-add the meal if you can.
 Otherwise, it seems to disappear into oblivion.
 I also recommend picking your seat if you have a preference (I recommend an aisle in row 2).

 Final Thoughts – Worth The Cost?